eliojahaj/Balzac-for-Jekyll/_posts/2017-09-19-The-Big-Misconceptions-About-Big-Data.md

 ---
 layout: post-light-feature
-title: The Big Misconceptions About Big Data
+title: "The Big Misconceptions About Big Data"
 description: Response to "Everybody lies: how Google search reveals our darkest secrets"
 categories: articles
 date: 2017-09-19